About BAG RelEx

-BAG RelEx was founded by 25 non-profit organisations in November 2016; presently the organisation has 30 members from all over Germany.
+BAG RelEx was founded by 25 non-profit organisations in November 2016.
+Now boasting over 30 member organisations across Germany, BAG RelEx brings together a broad range of approaches and methods and reflects its members’ long-standing experience in the field.
 Their target groups and approaches are varied, and they cover a wide variety of challenges.
-Members’ work can roughly be divided into three categories:
+The work can roughly be divided into three categories:

-- Universal / primary prevention, i.e. encouragement of competencies oriented towards democracy and human rights, prevention of individual and group radicalisation
+- Universal or primary prevention, i.e. encouragement of competencies oriented towards democracy and human rights, prevention of individual and group radicalisation

-- Secondary prevention / intervention work, i.e. early detection and work with groups at risk
+- Secondary prevention or intervention work, i.e. early detection and work with groups at risk

-- Tertiary prevention / de-radicalisation, i.e. social and ideological support, support in dissociating from the extremist scene, prevention of further radicalisation, counselling of parents
+- Tertiary prevention or de-radicalisation, i.e. social and ideological support, support in dissociating from the extremist scene, prevention of further radicalisation, counselling of parents